johonea4/TourneyManagerApp/GroupProject/Docs/DesignDocument.md

 ### 1.2 Constraints

 Since the app uses SQLite database for Android, multi-device is not supported.
 Data saved in one device cannot be used in another device.
-The smooth functioning of the app on every android device cannot guaranteed since we will be testing the app on only some emulators.
+The smooth functioning of the app on every android device cannot guaranteed since the app will be tested on only some emulators.

 ### 1.3 System Environment